chyneyee/ReadingJournal/Literary-Fiction/A_Woman_in_Jerusalem-AB_Yehoshua.md

 ## Personal Thoughts
 I don't know what to say about this story.
 Something different?
 But I really like the setting in the bakery and the baking goods smell great.

 The writing style has been very confusing from the beginning.
-The story also seems merry-go-round.
+The story is like a merry-go-round.
 Above all, nothing can be worse than the ending.
 I felt my time was wasted after reading the entire story when the ending is back to square one.
 <br>

 ***